-- □ See the online Specifications to check the power operation of your model. - Do not share the AC outlet with other power-consuming equipment, such as a photocopier or shredder. - □ You can purchase a power strip with a surge protector.
-This device prevents damage to the computer caused by sudden power surges, in an electrical storm, for example. - Do not place heavy objects on the power cord. - $\hfill\square$ To disconnect the cord, pull it out by the plug.
-Never pull the cord itself. - U Unplug the computer from the AC outlet if you are planning to not use the computer for a long time. - □ Make sure that the AC outlet is easily accessible. - □ When the AC adapter is not used, unplug it from the AC outlet. - □ Use the AC adapter supplied with the computer or genuine Sony products.
+See the online Specifications to check the power operation of your model.
+Do not share the AC outlet with other power-consuming equipment, such as a photocopier or shredder.
+You can purchase a power strip with a surge protector.
+This device prevents damage to your computer caused by sudder power surges, in an electrical storm, for example.
+Do not place heavy objects on the power cord.
+To disconnect the cord, pull it out by the plug.
+Never pull the cord itself.
+Unplug your computer from the AC outlet if you are not planning to use the computer for a long period of time.
+Make sure that the AC outlet is easily accessible.
+When the AC adapter is not used, unplug it from the AC outlet.
+Use the AC adapter supplied with your computer or genuine Sony products.
 Do not use any other AC adapter as it may cause a malfunction.